Netflix Says No To Unlocked Android Smartphones

 1) Who watches TV shows on their *phone*???
 Honestly, I can't even imagine.

 2) Why does the phone need to be non-rooted?
 I use Netflix just fine on my Linux system, by using Google Chrome (it's the only thing I use that browser for in fact).
-I don't have to have a corporate-
+I don't have to have a corporate-controlled OS, only a corporate-controlled DRMed browser for that one purpose.
+So why can't Netflix do things that way on phones for those weirdos who want to watch Netflix on a phone?

 Android isn't just phones, it is also set top TV boxes now.
 Many of those devices come pre-rooted, making the entire market for those devices totally fucked in terms of Netflix now.